bnavetta/vetinari/README.md

 * Rename `vetinari-integration` to `vetinari-impl` and move **all** implementations of core interfaces there.
 It should also be a dependency of `vetinari-cli`.
 * Add a `BuildPhase` implementation for phases that just process each page individually
+* Use more Nebula plugins instead of custom logic, i.e. for optional dependencies and Bintray publishing